ProAgileAB/agile-team-development/single_file/agile_full.md

 2: I have something I want to say before we make the decision

 >  Ask if someone can propose a ground rule for today that will help make the day really valuable.When someone suggests something, facilitate decision making.
 >  If everyone votes 3 or more, it is decided.
 Celebrate how quick that was!
 With so many persons!
 Write it on the flipchart and repeat the procedure for some more proposals until someone votes less than 3

 >  If one or more persons votes less than three, ask one of them if they can enhance the proposal so that it may get more support.
 Then facilitate a new round of voting around the new proposal.
 Repeat until something that the group can accept is reached.
 Kill any discussions and focus them no the proposal-vote-proposal...flow
 >  If you want to get an interesting vote, ground rules for phones and laptops on tables can sometimes trigger some good and useful voting rounds

 >> If someone starts with suggesting no phones during the day, people will object until it usually ends up with that calls can be made on breaks, you can have the phone on silent and leave to answer family emergency calls etc
 >> Once all participants (about 40) had laptops open at the start of a workshop.
-After some voting the rule accepted was: "If you close email, slack, turn off internet etc" then the others would trust you to “Only take notes” ;-) Nobody used their laptops during the day… ;-)
+After some voting the rule accepted was: "If you close email, slack, turn off internet etc" then the others would trust you to "Only take notes" ;-) Nobody used their laptops during the day… ;-)

 After a while just quit the exercise, make some points:
 >  It is important to limit unproductive speaking and unstructured discussions if we are to be making quick decisions as a team.
 It takes to much time if everyone wants to speak and just repeat the point and explain why they agree.
 Really tough facilitation is needed, e.g using "fist of five"

 > The technique quickly brings up any differences and lets us focus on resolving them.

-> By this technique you get “consent”.
+>  By this technique you get "consent".
 This means people accept the group decision.
 This is not the same as unanimous decisions.
 People may have other ideas, but after being heard it is usually possible to get consent anyway.
 The power of this is increased buy in.

 >  Buy in is not equally important for all decisions.
 For way of working issues it is though.
 All need to consent for any way of working decision to be effective

 >  For other types of decision you can use other methods e.g. majority voting.
 But you need to decide on decision method before you start.

 # Journey Lines - Facilitation Guide